Novel coronavirus

 What to do if you test positive for COVID-19

 If you have tested positive for COVID-19, you can spread the virus to others.
-Take steps to help prevent the spread of the virus to others in your home and community:
+If you have COVID-19 or another respiratory illness, such as influenza, take steps to help prevent the spread of the virus to others in your home and community:

 COVID-19 testing

+COVID-19 testing is available at most health care facilities.
 At-home COVID-19 tests are a convenient way for people to test themselves for current COVID-19 infection.
-Learn more about using at-home tests on the Washington Department of Health website and CDC website.
-For a list of FDA authorized tests and updates on expiration dates, visit the FDA website.
+For a list of FDA authorized at-home tests and updates on expiration dates, visit the FDA website.

 COVID-19 therapeutics